Auditions, Portfolio Review & Interviews

 If you’re applying to BIMM Institute for our Music Production course, we’ll want to review a small portfolio of work showcasing your production experience.

-If you are an EU-based student, we’ll expect you to attend BIMM Institute for an interview.
-If you’re not based in the EU or if it’s difficult for you to travel to BIMM Institute in person, we’ll arrange for a remote interview to take place via Zoom with a lecturer on your course area.
+We’ll arrange for a remote interview to take place via Zoom with a BIMM Institute lecturer.
 An offer will then be made based upon your qualifications, portfolio review and a successful interview.

 For our Music Business course, you’ll be required to complete an application form including a personal statement.
-You will also be required to attend an interview in person and present an outline of your experience engaging with the music or creative industries to one of our lecturers.
-If it’s difficult for you to join us in person, we’ll arrange for a remote interview to take place via Zoom with a BIMM Institute lecturer, and all interview requirements will be sent to you in advance so you can prepare.
+We’ll arrange for a remote interview to take place via Zoom with a BIMM Institute lecturer, and ask you to outline your experience engaging with the music or creative industries to-date plus your creative career aspirations during and after your studies.
+All interview requirements will be sent to you in advance so you can prepare.

 An offer will then be made based upon your qualifications, experience and a successful interview.